-During this time, the construction of four more schools was supported by PEPY, some in partnership with Dubai Cares.
+During this time, the construction of 4 more schools was supported by PEPY and some in partnership with Dubai Cares.
 PEPY funded the first lower secondary high school building in Chanleas Dai.
 Previously, very few students went to junior high school, let alone senior high school, and the decision was made to move the English classes to junior high school to create more advancement opportunities.
 Solar panels were installed and the computer program was also moved to the junior high school integrated into a Creative Learning Class program providing critical and creative thinking skills as well as research training.
 As part of the school-building process, they began the PSDP program, which focused on finding sustainable ways to support government schools.
-Andrea Messmer was hired to help implement this project, and she eventually became a key PEPY team member and later Board Chair.
+Andrea Messmer was hired to help implement this project, and she eventually became a key PEPY team member and later the Board Chair.

-PEPY worked with BETT, a Belgian-funded education initiative and Room to Read to identify early reading books to be used in primary schools across the country and supported the reprint of the country’s first Khmer early reader series.
+PEPY worked with BETT, a Belgian-funded education initiative, and Room to Read to identify early reading books to be used in primary schools across the country and supported the reprint of the country’s first Khmer early reader series.
 Local Chanleas Dai teachers also worked with the PEPY team and with Room to Read to publish Khmer books.

 Over the course of the year, Daniela and Maryann returned to the United States, transitioned PEPY to local Khmer leadership, and began planning for a long-term process of localization.
 For much of this time, PEPY was run by a three-person Executive Management Committee.
 At the time, there were 70 team members in Siem Reap and Kralanh District.